elusivecodes/FrostCore/README.md

 Create a wrapped version of a function that executes at most once per animation frame (using the most recent arguments passed to it).

 - `callback` is the function you wish to wrap.
-- `leading` is a Boolean indicating whether you wish the function to execute on the leading edge of the animation frame, and will default to *false*.
+- `leading` is a boolean indicating whether you wish the function to execute on the leading edge of the animation frame, and will default to *false*.

 ```javascript
 const animation = Core.animation(callback, leading);